Loan Foreclosure: Meaning, Benefits & RBI Rules

 What documents are required to foreclose an education loan?

-Typically, you’ll need the foreclosure request form, ID proof, loan account details, and sometimes proof of prepayment funds.
+Typically: foreclosure request form, ID proof, loan account details, and sometimes proof of the prepayment funds.
 Requirements vary by lender.

-Can I combine partial prepayments and full foreclosure for maximum savings?
+Can I combine partial prepayments with full foreclosure?

 Vaishali Pandey